 Services are available to all matriculated undergraduate and graduate students at Western Connecticut State University.
-Students can call the Counseling Center at (203) 837-8690 or stop by the Midtown Student Center, Room 222, to make an appointment.
+Students can call Counseling Services at (203) 837-8690 or stop by the Midtown Student Center, Room 222, to make an appointment.
 Hours of operation are Monday through Friday between 8:30 a.m. and 4:30 p.m.
-In case of an emergency outside of regular business hours, students should dial 911 or call the 24-hour mental health hotline at: (888) 447-3339.
+In case of a mental health crisis outside of regular business hours, call campus police at (203) 837-9300 or dial 911.

-The Health Service office, located in front of Litchfield Hall, provides full-time students with primary care and health education on a year-round basis.
-It is staffed by a nurse practitioner, registered nurse, and secretary.
+The Health Service office, located in front of Litchfield Hall, provides full-time students with primary care and health education when classes are in session.
+It is staffed by a nurse practitioner, registered nurse, and administrative assistant.
 Office hours are Monday through Friday, 8 a.m. – 4 p.m.
-Appointments are recommended for non-emergencies.
+Appointments are not required, although you may schedule an appointment if this is more convenient for you.
 Changes in hours are reported to the Office of the Dean of Students, University Police, and the Office of Housing and Residence Life.

 All full time students are eligible for care at Health Service and there is no charge for the office visit.
-However, there is a cost for radiology, laboratory, diagnostic tests, and/or prescription medicine dispensed at the office and that cost is the student’s responsibility.
+However, there is a cost for radiology, laboratory, diagnostic tests, and/or medications dispensed at the office and that cost is the student’s responsibility.